makrai/notes/nozza2003-lang-spec-BERTs.md

 * Transformer learns global dependencies between input and output, using only attention mechanisms
-* Two key elements in the BERT pretraining process are the masked language model and the next sentence prediction.
-In the former
+* Two key elements in the BERT pretraining process are the masked language model and the next sentence prediction
 * vocabulary is defined in advance and it is based on WordPiece (Wu+ 2016), a

 ## 2.2 Multilingual BERT, ALBERT and RoBERTA